elangor/finos-accessability-ninjas-hackathon/hackproject/usecase/usecase.md

 ## Assumptions

-1. Use case assumes knowledge of the W3C accessible Standards
+1. Use case assumes knowledge of the W3C compliant accessible Standards
 2. Modified accessible contents are readily available for class of peoples.